NefiteTifall/PHP-MVC/README.md

 ## ✨ FoxWind
 **This project is only for our learning, is not a real project**

 In the case of our studies at [EDEN School](https://www.edenschool.fr) we do this website.
+This website is available at https://foxwind.fr

 ## 🐱‍👤 Our team:
 - [@RedLinesNT-Leo](https://github.com/RedLinesNT-Leo) » Development